 Not one to work within boundaries and limitations, Mia Kora has now branched out to being a full scale fabric production house offering digital printing on a variety of fabrics for the Quilting, Crafts, Fashion, Art and Interior industries.
 We are able to offer a wide range of fabrics from synthetic to natural fibres to suit all kinds of creative ventures.

 "I felt restricted with paintings being hung up, with this concept and my training in textiles I could bring them more to life by being able to wear my work and wrap myself in my own comfort bubble."
 Priya.

 MIA KORA CONSERVATION

 Born and brought up in Kenya where the wildlife, flora and fauna has become a part of her being, it was natural to become protective of her surrounding ecosystem.
 Mia Kora has introduced a charity collection where between 40% - 100% of the profits go towards selected organisations.
-Currently we are working with and been a part of the David Shepherd Wildlife Foundation (UK), Ol Pejeta Conservancy (Kenya), Helping Rhinos (UK), Tofauti Foundation (UK), Anne Kent Taylor Fund (Kenya), Heed India (INDIA) as well as the Amboseli Trust for Elephants (Kenya) which has become one of our favourite wildlife conservation projects.
-Alongside wildlife projects we are now working with local communities, especially women from marginalised communities, providing them with healthcare essentials and education.
+Currently we are working with and been a part of the David Shepherd Wildlife Foundation (UK), Ol Pejeta Conservancy (Kenya), Helping Rhinos (UK), Tofauti Foundation (UK), Anne Kent Taylor Fund (Kenya), Heed India (INDIA) as well as the Amboseli Trust for Elephants (Kenya).
+Alongside wildlife projects we are now working with local communities, especially women from marginalised communities, providing them with healthcare essentials, offering therapy through art and education.